UNC-Libraries/HathiTrust-Print-Holdings/README.md

     -   All HT-requested data on serials can be pulled from the bib record and is written out here without doing processing of item data (very intensive for a lot of serials records!)

 -   **For each eligible non-serial bib with at least one attached item record, get info on eligible items (See below for more details)**
-    -   Query item2base view for basic info on all attached items
+    -   Query for basic info on all attached items
     -   Determine eligibility of item based on:
         -   item code 2
         -   item type